HarrisonWismer/RadialProfile/README.md

 4. Use the mouse to select which channel intenstity values will be taken from in the analysis.
 5. Verify Pixel Scales & Units and set values manually if needed.
 6. If using the same output directory used in a previous run, decide if ROIs should be reloaded for scenes already run.
-7. Select Background Subtraction option if desired.
+7. Select Background Subtraction option, and choose channels to be subtracted from, if desired.
 This will fit a Gaussian Distribution to the pixel intensities individually for each channel.
-The intensity value 3 Standard Deviations above the mean will be subtracted from the image.
+The intensity value at the specified number of  Standard Deviations above the mean will be subtracted from the image.
+8. Select Maximum Intensity Projection option if desired.
+If image is a Z-Stack, this will perform a MIP across all Z-Places, resulting in a single image.
-7. Click Run
+9. Click Run

 ## Interaction:
 Upon successfully running the program through the GUI, a Napari Viewer with the first scene contained in the image file should appear.